Top ratings

 Classroom Courses

-| 17-11-2025 | starting at € 3.690,-
+| 12-01-2026 | € 3.690,-

 As the name Professional Health Fitness & Personal Trainer suggests, the Personal Trainer course is aimed at providing professional support for your clients.
 It builds on the Health Fitness & Personal Trainer and offers additional, extensive content.
 You will be able to provide further support to very advanced athletes, offer varied content in your personal training sessions, lead outdoor group training sessions and much more.
 This will open up many new customer skills for you!